rktjmp/hotpot.nvim/README.md

 ## `:source {file.fnl}`

+Sources given `.fnl` file.
 See `:h :source`

+# Migrating from Version 1

+>[!IMPORTANT]
+> You **must** update all macro files to use the the `.fnlm` extension.

+For many users who have not explicitly configure Hotpot, after renaming any macro files to `.fnlm`, version 2 should work automatically.
+You should re-check the [installation](#installation) instructions if you are using *Lazy.nvim* to ensure your settings are correct.

+If you have specifically configured compiler options (via the `compiler.macros`/`compiler.modules` setup options) or use a `.hotpot.lua` file, you will need to migrate to a `.hotpot.fnl` file.
+See [configuration](#configuration) for details on `.hotpot.fnl`.

+You no longer need to provide separate `macros` and `modules` compiler tables.
+Your compiler options are specified in the `compiler` key in your `.hotpot.fnl` file.

+The [API](#api) has been simplified but with simplification, some previously provided functions have been removed, eg: there is now only `eval(source, options)`, no `eval-buffer`, `eval-file`, etc.

+Previously Hotpot provided in-editor diagnostics.
+These have been removed in favour of more complete solutions provided by LSP servers.

 # Changes from Version 1

-- **No more Just in Time, now a Ahead of Time compiler**
+- **No more Just in Time, now an Ahead of Time compiler**
-  - Hotpot now compiles all fennel files that require compiling on save, instead of on-demand (i.e. on `require()`).
+  - Hotpot now compiles all Fennel files that require compiling on save, instead of on-demand (i.e. on `require()`).
 This change was made for better compatibility with things such as the `lsp/` runtime directory.
   - You can still "hide" `.lua` files from your config, this is still the default behaviour.
 - **Better support for different compiler contexts**
-  - `.hotpot.fnl` supports configuring different directories with different compiler options and editing files in one plugin directory while the current working directory is elsewhere works better.
+  - `.hotpot.fnl` supports configuring different directories with different compiler options and editing files in one plugin directory while your current working directory is elsewhere works better.
 - **Macro files must use the extension `.fnlm`**
   - This is the modern Fennel way, no concessions are currently made to support